 To compare the payoff time frame and interest payments of making declining minimum payments versus fixed payments, use this Bankrate.com calculator.
 To see how long it’ll take to get out from under several debts, use the Accelerated Debt Payoff Calculator on my web site.
 It assumes fixed payments and allows you to run what-if scenarios based on making more than the fixed minimum payments each month.

 Who else do you know who would benefit from this article?
 Why not send them a link?
 And if you haven’t done so already, sign up for a free subscription to this blog by clicking here.
-Two or three times a week, you’ll receive ideas and encouragement for using money well.
+Twice a week, you’ll receive ideas and encouragement for using money well.